Study with us

 The University tuition fees for undergraduates from the EU and UK undertaking their first degree are £9250 this year.
 The fees may be higher for affiliated students and those from the Islands (from 2013 students from the Channel Islands and the Isle of Man are classified as overseas students and are charged tuition fees at the overseas rate).
 Please refer to the Financial Information for International students on the University website.

 UK and EU students who have applied for, and been granted, a fee loan by the appropriate Student Finance organisation for England, Scotland, Wales or Northern Ireland should note that this will be paid directly to the College.
 If you are paying your fees yourself you will need to pay in full at the start of each year or at the start each term, with a termly split of 25% for Michaelmas, 25% for Lent and 50% for Easter.
 If you have not applied for a full loan for tuition fees the amount you will need to pay will be the personal contribution stated in your Payment Advice, either in full at the start of each year or termly as above.

 If you have received notification that you are eligible to receive a tuition fee loan and have not previously completed a first degree course you will not be liable to pay a College Fee.
-However those students staring in 2017 who are not eligible for Home student status and who are therefore ineligible for a government fee loan, may also be liable for a College Fee of £7700 p.a. for the duration of their course.
+However those students starting in 2018 who are not eligible for Home student status and who are therefore ineligible for a government fee loan, may also be liable for a College Fee of £8100 p.a. for the duration of their course.

-We strongly advise you to set up a bank account with a UK bank, and Karin Bane can provide information on this and proof of status for the bank.
+We strongly advise you to set up a bank account with a UK bank, and colleagues in the Tutorial Office can provide information on this and proof of status for the bank.
 If you are an EU student, a deposit may be required to maintain an account.